jmcconnell/configurator/README.markdown

 The config files are executed in a separated namespace and will not pollute the global namespace.

+Once Configurator is loaded, a thread is kicked off that monitors all registered config files.
+Every five minutes it reloads the files to pick up any changes.
+If a thread cannot be started for any reason, for example, due to a security policy, this feature is simply not available.
+However, applications are free to call `com.ubermensch.configurator/check-for-updates` on their own.

 ## Use

 The intention is that libraries making use of Configurator can document